 By utilizing a wireless system, a major food manufacturer was able to save energy and maintenance hours by remotely identifying steam trap failures that otherwise would have gone unchecked and caused larger energy losses.
 They determined that "by installing wireless acoustic transmitters, the plant will prevent steam loss with early detection of steam trap failure... and free up maintenance to focus their time and attention on things that need to be fixed" (Emerson 2020).
 A separate study investigated the impact in another industry, at a petrochemical company in South Africa.
-The previous manual process could "take up to 3 to 4 weeks before a faulty steam trap can be detected," while the installation of the wireless system provided online alerts to the maintenance costs (Emerson 2017).
+The previous manual process could "take up to 3 to 4 weeks before a faulty steam trap can be detected," while the installation of the wireless system provided online alerts to the maintenance department and reduced manual inspections to save significantly in maintenance costs (Emerson 2017).